Vision Related Learning Issues

 How Long Does it Take to Start Seeing Results?

 The time when one will begin seeing noticeable results varies greatly.
-Some patients can begin seeing changes early on and others it may take up to several weeks or months to see significant results.
+Some patients can begin seeing changes early on and for others, it may take up to several weeks or months to see significant results.
 Results are dependent upon the severity of the condition, therapy regimen and adherence to daily exercises.

 Is There an Age Limit to Vision Therapy?